MadJay/lifted/content/_index.md

 ---
 title: " "
 featured_image: "/images/liftedbanner_d-1.png"
-description: " "
+description: " Some humans have suddenly begun manifesting superpowers, being Lifted.
+  A techno-aggressive world reacts.
+What will you do?"
+key: ''

 ---
 Some humans have suddenly begun manifesting superpowers, being Lifted.
 A techno-aggressive world reacts.
 What will you do?